-Object Description request The request object for which the notification is being sent.
+Object Description notificationRuleSummary References the <summary></summary> element of the relevant notification rule defined in the change-flow.settings file. freeTextBody The text entered by the user when sending an e- mail from the Change Requests pane of the Change Control Management application. request The request object for which the notification is being sent.
 Using this object, you can reference all of the request fields.
 For details of the methods that can be used for this object, refer to the GenericRFC class in the API_Reference.chm file, located in the docs/pdfs directory of the Mercury Change Control Management CD-ROM. affectedCls Returns a list of the CIs that are impacted by a change request. viewCis Returns information about CIs in the context of an impact analysis of a specific change request.
-For details of the methods that can be used for this object, refer to the Ci class in the API_Reference.chm file, located in the docs/pdfs directory of the Mercury Change Control Management CD-ROM. affectedViews Returns a list of the applications that are impacted by a change request. viewInfo Returns information about applications that are part of the Change Control Management user's view, in the context of an impact analysis of a specific change request.
+For details of the methods that can be used for this object, refer to the CI class in the API_Reference.chm file, located in the docs/pdfs directory of the Mercury Change Control Management CD-ROM. affectedViews Returns a list of the applications that are impacted by a change request. viewInfo Returns information about applications that are part of the Change Control Management user's view, in the context of an impact analysis of a specific change request.
 For details of the methods that can be used for this object, refer to the ViewInfo class in the API_Reference.chm file, located in the docs/pdfs directory of the Mercury Change Control Management CD-ROM.

 - ➤ The FTL files are written using FreeMarker syntax.
 For details on using FreeMarker, refer to http://freemarker.sourceforge.net/docs/index.html. - ➤ For a detailed explanation of the objects that can be used in the FTL files, refer to the API_Reference.chm file, located in the docs/pdfs directory of the Mercury Change Control Management CD-ROM. - ➤ The Change Control Management fields that can be used in the FTL files are those that are defined in the Fields tab of the Administration module.
-For more information, see "Configuring Change Request Field Settings" on page 107.
+For more information, see "Configuring Change Request Field Settings" on page 121.